benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Delete replacements reviewed by the system which are not needed to keep track of the reviewed articles.
 For the moment, I do it manually by running the query: `DELETE FROM replacement2 WHERE reviewer = 'system' AND position > 0;`

 ### Features
-- [ ] Add translations for file spaces, e.g. `Ficheiro` for Galician
 - [ ] \#102: Try to copy the fat-jar out of the project folder in order to package it while still running
 - [ ] \#111: Check if an article is blocked.
 Try to do it also in _pywikibot_.
 - [ ] Research in MediaWiki code to apply Spanish date format in references